energyscope/EnergyScope/Docs/sections/How to contribute.rst

 Documentation
 -------------

-If you find an error in the documentation.
+If you find an error in the documentation you can correct it.